 Lauren Bacall was the most sultry and independent of screen sirens.
 She was a star from the moment she stepped on screen, rocketing to fame after her very first movie role.
 Dubbed “The Look” because of her seductive stare, she immediately became known as one of the few actresses capable of holding her own opposite even the toughest of Hollywood leading men.
-One leading man in particular became her greatest screen partner, as well as her greatest love; the king of film noir, Humphrey Bogart.
-Their relationship (onscreen and off) has since become known as one of Hollywood’s greatest love stories.
+One leading man, in particular, became her greatest screen partner, as well as her greatest love; the king of film noir, Humphrey Bogart.
+Their relationship—onscreen and off—was one of Hollywood’s greatest love stories.

-But Lauren Bacall’s story doesn’t begin and end with Bogie.
+But, Lauren Bacall’s story doesn’t begin and end with Bogie.
 This brash leading lady also starred in a wide variety of films on her own, including dramas, adventures, comedies, and even melodramatic romances.
-She also managed to conquer Broadway, winning a Tony Award for her leading role in the musical, Applause.
-She remained active in Hollywood right up until her death at the age of 89, appearing in films such as, Dogville and The Walker, as well as lending her distinctive husky voice to animated films like Howl’s Moving Castle.
-And although her trademark stare may have originally been borne out of nerves (holding her head down was the only way to stop herself from shaking), to see Lauren Bacall onscreen, you’d never suspect that anything could ever rattle this intelligent and most enduring of bombshells.
+She also conquered Broadway, winning a Tony Award for her leading role in the musical, Applause.
+She remained active in Hollywood right up until her death at the age of 89, appearing in films such as Dogville and The Walker, as well as lending her distinctive husky voice to animated films like Howl’s Moving Castle.
+And although her trademark stare may have originally been borne out of nerves (holding her head down was the only way to stop herself from shaking), to see Lauren Bacall onscreen, you’d never suspect that anything could rattle this intelligent and most enduring of bombshells.

 Top 10 Lauren Bacall Films